AbhishekDataAnalyst/AxonSalesReport/README.md

 This project successfully addressed Axon's sales data challenges, providing a robust BI solution that enhances decision-making. 💼

 ## 🙌 Acknowledgments:
-I🌟 I'd like to express my gratitude to OdinSchool and Sangamesh KS Sir for their incredible support and guidance throughout the journey.
+I'd like to express my gratitude to OdinSchool and Sangamesh KS Sir for their incredible support and guidance throughout the journey.